 As part of the implementation section of this plan, various components and catalyst projects will necessitate multiple layers of partnership and financing.
-The Six Points Development organization and the City need to coordinate and assign different funding options for each of the components of the master plan.
+The Historic Marine Development organization and the City need to coordinate and assign different funding options for each of the components of the master plan.
 Some of the funding options critical to the long term implementation of the plan include:

-Financial institutions with target programs and investment within the Six Points Urban Village.
+- Financial institutions with target programs and investment in Historic Marine.

 - Private investment and developers.

 - City's annual budget.

 - Future bond issuances.

 - Creation of a Public Improvement District.

 - Tax Increment Financing.

 - Other incentives through a Neighborhood Empowerment Zone.